Supreme Court Expands CRSC Back Pay for Military Retirees: What the Soto Decision Means for You

 You need to show clear evidence that your injuries are combat-related and fit within the narrow categories of 10 U.S.C. § 1413a.
 That’s where many applications fall short.

-As Marine Corps veterans and military attorneys at the Military Law Center in Carlsbad, California we help military retirees build strong, evidence-based applications and appeals for CRSC and other complex benefits.
+As a Marine Corps veteran and military attorney, the Military Law Center in Carlsbad, California, helps military retirees build strong, evidence-based applications and appeals for CRSC and other complex benefits.

 Sometimes the key to success isn’t just paperwork — it’s presenting your service story in a way the board understands.